 - A whistle to signal for help.

-- A battery- or crank-powered radio to listen to weather alerts, directions from local authorities and other catastrophe information.
+- A battery/crank-powered radio to listen to weather alerts, directions from local authorities, and other catastrophe information.

-- Keep a secure cash supply available ATMs will not work if the electricity is out.
+- Cash - ATMs will not work if the electricity is out.

 - Blankets and extra clothing for each family member.